playfulprogramming/playfulprogramming/content/crutchcorn/collections/humanizing-engineering/posts/trauma-and-tech/index.md

 And it's that kind of self-mandated empathy that has set me aside as an engineering voice on my teams.

 It's a cruel irony that the voices in my head started from such a "hyper-logical" place that I now rely more heavily on empathy as a guiding principle in my logically focused career.
 This isn't to say that this shift towards emotions over tech is a bad thing, however.
-It's enabled me to be better at paths in tech less walked down: Documentation, code review, API design, management style all benefit from this shift.
+It's enabled me to be better at paths in tech less walked down: Documentation, code review, API design, and management style all benefit from this shift.

 I think our society over indexes on the concept of logical thinking.
 When I was young, I wanted to be a "renaissance man" — the kind of person who could do anything and succeed in it well.
 This, for me at the time, meant a fixation on logical thinking and problem-solving.
 But as I've grown, [not only do I realize now that specialization is as valuable (if not more) than generalization](/posts/tradeoffs-in-engineering-identities), but that emotional intelligence serves as a core ingredient to that success.